margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the construction workers
 * Grateful for the people playing sports
 * Grateful for the home of others
+* Grateful for the history of American-Korean relations
+* Grateful for the history of American-Chinese relations
+* Grateful to learn about African-Chinese relations
 * Grateful for nurses in our world
 * Grateful for a society filled with appreciation for nurses
 * Grateful for the faith of everyone